theleoborges/imminent/README.md

 [core.async](https://github.com/clojure/core.async) channels offer a fine grained coordination mechanism and uses lightweight threads which can be parked, thus optimizing thread's idle time.

-This makes it powerful but unsuited for IO heavy applications.
-In such scenarios its lightweight thread's parking mechanism isn't much help as the thread is tied up, waiting on a blocking IO operation, rendering its otherwise idle time unusable.
+This makes it powerful but unsuited for [blocking]IO heavy applications.
+In such scenarios its lightweight thread's parking mechanism isn't much help as the thread is remains blocked waiting on the blocking IO operation.
+This renders the thread's otherwise idle time unusable.

 Additionally, channels are *single take* containers so if you need to share the result of a computation with more than one consumer you need pub/sub.